*This page is about superabsorbent polymer for the plant, potassium polyacrylate, water-retaining agent/gel.

 As a type of superabsorbent polymer for plants, potassium polyacrylate is a unique superabsorbent granule, which acts to provide increased moisture availability to plants.

 It mixes with soil to increase the soil’s capacity for holding water and making it available to plants.
 This improved soil readily releases moisture, along with water-soluble nutrients, to plant roots on demand.

 Just like a “mini-reservoir”, soils treated with potassium polyacrylate granules don’t ‘bind’ water tightly, and release water in response to a plant’s root suction.
-It can repeatedly hydrate and releases captured moisture, on demand, as plants need it for months or more.
+It can repeatedly hydrate and release captured moisture, on-demand, as plants need it for months or more.

 What can it do?

-- Absorbs more than hundreds times its weight in water, then releases up to 95 percent of that held moisture as the plants demands it;
+- Absorbs more than hundreds times its weight in water, then releases up to 95 percent of that held moisture as the plants demand it;

 - Rehydrates over and over again during the growing season;

 - Increase soil porosity and structure;